-Applications for works to trees;

-Applications for temporary planning permission.

-- 11.64 There are current licences for onshore oil and gas exploration which cover parts of Sefton, whilst other licenses are due to be awarded by government in 2015.
+- prevention of unnecessary mineral sterilisation and determined that prior extraction should not be considered when development applications in a MSA came forward; - Applications for advertisement consent; - Applications for reserved matters including subsequent applications after outline consent has been granted; - Prior notifications (telecoms, forestry, agriculture, demolition); - Certificates of Lawfulness of Existing Use or Development (CLEUD) and Certificates of Lawfulness of Proposed Use or Development (CLOPUD); - Applications for works to trees; - Applications for temporary planning permission. - 11.64 There are current licences for onshore oil and gas exploration which cover parts of Sefton, whilst other licenses are due to be awarded by government in 2015.
 Licences are for oil and gas and do not distinguish between conventional and unconventional (such as shale gas) extraction.
 Such licences are awarded nationally in blocks and are not subject to influence or control by the Local Plan.
 There are permitted development rights to carry out a variety of mineral exploration processes, so planning permission is often not required.
 Furthermore, large scale schemes are likely to be dealt with through the National Strategic Infrastructure system. - 11.65 Proposals for any development should not lead to proven or potential mineral resources being sterilised.
-Changes in land use which may jeopardise the minerals resource will be resisted unless the need for the development outweighs the benefits of the mineral resource.
-Proposals for major development within MSAs will be expected to provide for the extraction of mineral reserves present unless special circumstances can be demonstrated why it is not feasible to do so.
-The designation of MSAs does not indicate a presumption that resources defined in the MSAs will be worked. - 11.66 The following constraints are likely to affect any proposed mineral (including hydrocarbon) applications in Sefton: - International and national environmental designations - National heritage designations and assets - Urban areas - 11.67 Applications for the exploration, appraisal and production of minerals may require an Environmental Impact Assessment and/or Habitats Regulations Assessment.
-Applicants should liaise at the earliest possible opportunity with the Council to determine the requirements for these assessments to enable the Minerals Planning Authority to comply with their regulatory requirements. - 11.68 Sefton will maintain its commitment to the Managed Aggregate Supply System through continued representation in the North West Aggregates Working Party and through the annual production of a Local Aggregate Assessment (LAA).
+Changes in land use which may jeopardise the minerals resource-will be resisted unless the need for the development outweighs the benefits of the mineral resource. - 11.66 The following constraints are likely to affect any proposed mineral (including hydrocarbon) applications in Sefton: - International and national environmental designations, notably internationally important nature sites - National heritage designations and assets - Urban areas - 11.67 Applications for the exploration, appraisal and production of minerals may require an Environmental Impact Assessment and/or Habitats Regulations Assessment in relation to internationally important nature sites.
+Applicants should liaise at the earliest possible opportunity with the Council to determine the requirements for these assessments to enable the Minerals Planning Authority to comply with their statutory and regulatory requirements. - 11.68 Sefton will maintain its commitment to the Managed Aggregate Supply System through continued representation in the North West Aggregates Working Party and through the annual production of a Local Aggregate Assessment (LAA).
 This is a principal component of the evidence base to inform Sefton's future role in facilitating the appropriate supply of aggregate minerals.